-What Can a Handyman Do in Lake in the Hills, Illinois?
+What Can a Handyman Do Without a License in Lake in the Hills, Illinois?

 Illinois does not have a single statewide “general contractor license” for handymen, but you can still be regulated through (1) state trade licensing (plumbing is statewide; electrical/HVAC are typically local), (2) state specialty registrations (roofing), and (3) local (city/county) contractor registration and permits.
 In Lake in the Hills (McHenry County), most handyman-type work is allowed if you avoid licensed trades and you pull permits when required; there is no clear statewide “handyman exemption” dollar threshold in Illinois—limits are usually set by the local building department and by the scope of licensed trades.